 On October 27, 2020, the Company entered into an agreement with Glencore Canada Corporation ("Glencore Canada") for a \$10,000,000 senior secured convertible debenture (the "Convertible Debenture").
 The Convertible Debenture has an initial term to maturity of 12 months and bears interest at a rate of 7% per annum, compounded quarterly.
-Accrued interest will be capitalized quarterly by adding the interest to the principal of the Convertible Debenture, unless the Company elects at its sole discretion to settle in cash any accrued interest.
-In certain circumstances, Falco has the right to extend this maturity date by an additional six months (see also Note 19).
+Accrued interest is capitalized quarterly by adding the interest to the principal of the Convertible Debenture, unless the Company elects at its sole discretion to settle in cash any accrued interest.
+In certain circumstances, Falco has the right to extend this maturity date by an additional six months.